yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

 ---

-For a physics student, the Legendre transform is one of those mathematical techniques which textbooks pull out with little explanation and intuition.
-You may have encountered it in thermodynamics, where it is used to relate the internal energy of a system to other thermodynamic potentials like the free energy or enthalpy.
+For a physics student, the Legendre transform is one of those mathematical techniques which textbooks often don't give as much love and attention as compared to the Fourier or Laplace transforms.
+Yet, it's used in key pieces of classical physics: you may have encountered it in thermodynamics, where it is used to relate the internal energy of a system to other thermodynamic potentials like the free energy or enthalpy.
 Or maybe you came across the Legendre transform in classical mechanics as the link between the Lagrangian and the Hamiltonian.

-As compared to common operations like the Fourier or Laplace transforms, I found the Legendre transform to be more opaque and less intuitive:
+I found the Legendre transform to be opaque and less intuitive than other
+operations:

 * I did not understand why the Legendre transform $$G(p)$$ of a function
   $$F(x)$$ is defined by $$G = p\,x - F$$.